sider/sider-docs/docs/tools/python/flake8.md

 Also, you can specify any VCS URL that `pip` supports, like `git+https://git.example.com/MyProject#egg=MyProject`.

 See also the [`pip` documentation](https://pip.pypa.io/en/stable/reference/pip_install/) for details about such formats.

+### `parallel`

+This option allows you to control if an analysis runs in parallel mode.